 - Save homeowners money on energy bills each year

-- Last up to 20 years, if properly maintained
+- Last up to 20 years with the proper maintenance

 - Be placed almost anywhere due to their compact design